paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - *Transition Tree*: to display all possible paths of execution in the system
 - *Transition Table*: an alternative tabular way to display a *State Machine*, which allows better visualization of the sneak paths.

 After these steps, we can derive the tests based on the existing paths and their expected behaviour.
-Based on the transition tree of each use case, we derive the regular paths to be tested, where each test case corresponds to a path from the root of the tree to one of the leaves.
+Based on the *Transition Tree* of each use case, we derive the regular paths to be tested, where each test case corresponds to a path from the root of the tree to one of the leaves.
 Besides this, we can also test the sneak paths, which are related to unspecified behaviour, as we need to evaluate how the system behaves in unexpected scenarios.

 After these steps, **QF-Test** was used as a software tool to test the behaviour of each available path in the system.